5 Easy Steps to Implement the APA Policy on Licensure

 - Finding contact information for your SPTA governance members on the association’s website.
-Association website addresses can be found on the Association website.
+View association website addresses.

 Please Note: When contacting your SPTA, the approach you take may differ based on whether or not you are currently a student member:

 - If you are a member or student affiliate of the SPTA, communicate this to board members and let them know this is an issue of major importance for the association’s student and early career psychologist membership.

 - If you are not a member of your SPTA, you should communicate that their support of this change would encourage you to join and demonstrate that they are committed to issues that are important to you.
 For example, you might say “I am a student/early career psychologist at XYZ University/Institution and am interested in possibly becoming a member of the XXX Psychological Association.
 I am particularly advocating for changing our licensure eligibility laws to permit licensure upon completion of the doctoral degree.
 I am wondering if this issue of great importance to students and early career psychologists is one that is currently a priority in your association?”

 **Please also note that Washington State has already eliminated the postdoctoral requirement for licensure and a few other states (e.g. Alabama) never had such a requirement.
 Thus, you will want to keep this in mind when talking with your SPTA leaders.

 Encourage your SPTA to build support from their general membership (including students) for the policy change by: